Whole Child Therapy: Complete Care for Every Child

 When Whole Child Therapy Feels Hard

 Treatment may appear to be slow or tiresome.
-Children might not wish to attend effort.
+Children might not wish to attend the effort.
 Parents may feel depressed or lost.
 That’s normal.
-Whole-child therapy does not race but is a process.
+Whole-child therapy does not discriminate but is a process.

 One has ups and downs.
 Even tough days can be the means to grow.
 The therapists allow the children and parents to persevere.
-United, they create hope and curing.
+United, they create hope and a cure.

 When Whole Child Therapy Feels Hard